This guide was published in November 2019 and was last updated in February 2020

 Use these stats to build your market research report

-- Write an analysis or commentary of the stats.
+Write an analysis or commentary on the stats.
 An analysis will be unbiased and therefore better from an awareness and education perspective (giving people insight into the industry), whereas a commentary or critique will put a personal spin on it, making it more thought leadership.

 Maximise the value of the research report by breaking it down into other content assets